 Overview of the Current Healthcare System in America

 The current American healthcare system is made up of both private and public insurers.
-What is unique about the US system is that the private element dominates the public2.
+What is unique about the US system is that the private element dominates the public

 Public Health Insurance Companies

 These insurance companies are owned by the government.
 For the most part, they cover seniors, the disabled, children from low income households, very poor parents, pregnant women, and veterans.
-According to federal law, the states are required to cover these groups2.
-Often people insured with public healthcare have to purchase supplemental insurance because of2,2a:
+According to federal law, the states are required to cover these groups

 Private Health Insurance Companies